droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 > [!info]+ **The Artifact**
 > The statuette depicted in the séance is currently located in Saint Markovia's crypt in <span class="citation">K84.
 Catacombs (p.
 85)</span>, and is described further in [[Arc P - Ravenloft Heist#South Crypts, Third Row|Arc P - Ravenloft Heist]].

 ***Milestone.*** Recruiting Ezmerelda d'Avenir as an ally completes a story milestone.
-When the players complete the seance, award each player 1,000 XP.
+When the players complete the seance, award each player 250 XP.
 ##### The Eavesdroppers
-Shortly after the seance ends, Ezmerelda and any player with a passive Wisdom (Perception) score of 13 or higher hear a sudden noise outside the door.
+Shortly after the seance ends, Ezmerelda and any player that succeeds on DC 23 Perception check hear a sudden noise outside the door.
 Read:

 <div class="description">
 <p>Suddenly, from just outside the door, you hear a loud thud.
 The door shudders briefly as if struck by a falling weight, followed by a trio of high-pitched yelps and groans.</p>